Why Consider Upper Eyelid Surgery?

 What Is Functional Upper Eyelid Surgery?

-With an upper eyelid procedure, a patient can reduce and tighten excess eyelid skin, resulting in more natural- and youthful-looking eyes.
-The treatment allows a patient to raise the position of the upper eyelid, minimizing or eliminating the appearance of a droopy eyelid.
+As a cosmetic surgery, upper eyelid blepharoplasty focuses on reducing and tightening excess eyelid skin, resulting in more natural, youthful-looking eyes.
+The treatment will raise the position of the upper lid, minimizing or eliminating the appearance of a droopy eye.

 - Excess folds of the upper eyelid skin that rub together to cause skin irritation.